 One of the few film studios in the world that could cope with this level of production was the eight-acre Paint Hall Studio complex in Belfast, Northern Ireland.
 Beginning in June 2010 filming began using ARRI ALEXA cameras and Sony’s HDCam SR format.
 The production chose local Avid-based facility, Yellow Moon, to provide offline editing and dailies service using Avid Media Composer.

 Avid Unity integrated seamlessly with the HBO team’s Macs, which were responsible for transferring the dailies back to the US.
 Similarly, the team used a Cache-A LTO data storage facility for additional archiving, working once again in partnership with the Unity.
+Elite Avid reseller, Tyrell CCT, played a significant role in re-commissioning edit systems and transferring the Unity and offline data down to Dublin.

 Yellow Moon, Screen Scene, and the HBO post team collaborated together to design a workflow for the project that was achievable within the time frame available.
 As the shoot wrapped in Belfast, all material moved to Screen Scene in Dublin, which was fully prepared for the remaining offline edit, vfx, sound post and picture finishing.
-Elite Avid reseller, Tyrell CCT, also played a significant role in re-commissioning edit systems and transferring the Unity and offline data down to Dublin.

 One of the big challenges for Screen Scene engineers was to ensure all tracks could be seen by the mixer and editors in many different configurations at all times.
-It required that source picture be accessed ‘live’ from the Unity storage system as DNX36, then fed directly into the “Centre Stages” Christie projector to ensure pictures being mixed were up to date and looked great.
+It required that source picture be accessed live from the Unity storage system as DNX36, then fed directly into the “Centre Stages” Christie projector to ensure pictures being mixed were up to date and looked great.
 Connecting to Pro Tools in the mixing room, the sound team, under the direction of Stefan Henrix, was able to work with up to 800 virtual tracks.

 Screen Scene played a significant part in the delivery of the show’s vfx and housed a large team of artists in The Scullery, its dedicated vfx area.
-“The workflow we built in the facility allowed us to easily give temp versions to editorial and then automatically replace those in the live timeline with finished shots.
-It worked brilliantly constantly moved the process forward without necessarily waiting for us.”
+“The workflow we built in the facility allowed us to easily give temp versions to editorial and then automatically replace those in the live timeline with finished shots,” says Ed Bruce, VFX supervisor at Screen Scene.
+“It worked brilliantly, constantly moved the process forward without necessarily waiting for us.”

 For finishing, the online edit team used two Avid DS 10.5 systems working in conjunction with a high-speed SAN from Rorke Data.
 The DPX files were imported into the DS for finishing while remaining accessible to Screen Scene’s senior colourist Gary Curran working on a Digital Vision Nucoda Film Master for the final grade.

-The Avid Advantage
+The Avid advantage

 One of the biggest advantages for the 60 people in Screen Scene working on the project was the fact that offline edit, sound post, vfx, grading and finishing were within steps of each other, playing a vital part in meeting schedule deadlines.

 "We worked through a large number of challenges and firsts posting this 10 part series,” remarks associate producer, Greg Spence.
 “Picture and sound came with huge ambition and a tight schedule,” adds Jim Duggan, managing director of Screen Scene, “and when you have those challenges, you need clever and efficient workflows.
-Working with our partners, we were able to build a workflow that allowed everything—picture, sound, colour and vfx—to move securely and seamlessly to wherever it needed to be.”
+Working with our partners, we were able to build a workflow that allowed everything—picture, sound, color and vfx—to move securely and seamlessly to wherever it needed to be.”